Dawn Effect: Higher Blood Sugar in the Morning

 For example, it’s normal and healthy for glucose levels to increase slightly after a meal and wane over the course of a couple of hours.
 It’s also normal for blood sugar to decrease during intense physical activity and remain depleted until you replenish with a meal, at which point sugars should stabilize.

-Tracking your blood sugar allows you to identify patterns, such as glucose spikes in response to certain foods you eat.
-Continuous glucose monitoring can also notify you of seemingly non-food-related blood sugar happenings, including the dawn phenomenon—this occurs when your blood sugar rises in the morning before waking.
+Tracking your blood sugar with a continuous glucose monitor allows you to identify patterns, such as glucose spikes in response to certain foods you eat.
+Continuous glucose monitoring can also notify you of seemingly non-food-related blood sugar happenings, including the "dawn effect" phenomenon that occurs when your blood sugar rises in the morning before waking.

 In a healthy human, it’s normal for blood sugar to fall a couple of hours after their last meal and remain on the low end of healthy fasted blood sugar—healthy being 72 to 100 mg/dL—until early morning.
 Your body doesn’t require as much energy to perform basic functions at night, thus it doesn’t require as much circulating glucose or as much of the hormone insulin.